Eddie Hill: "Eddie Hill Rule"

 Hill was qualifying for a 1997 event at Sonoma when his car suffered severe vibration as he crossed the finish line.
 The car went out of control and was completely destroyed.
 Hill had two broken toes and a shoulder contusion, which were not serious injuries.
 The run had been fast enough to make Hill the fastest qualifier, and Hill wanted to race his backup car in the first round on the day after the accident.
 The NHRA had a rule that the car used for qualifying had to be used in the event, so the sanctioning body did not allow him to compete.
 The rule was changed after the event to allow racers to race on race day even if they do not use the same car.

 Innovations

-In 1960, he became the first driver to heat his rear tires with a burnout and he was the first driver to use smaller front tires on a dragster in 1958.
+In 1960, Hill became the first driver to heat his rear tires with a burnout and he was the first driver to use smaller front tires on a dragster in 1958.
 Hill introduced the aerodynamic front wing to dragsters and charcoal masks for driver safety.